atomisthq/docs/docs/quick-starts/rug-cli.md

 The `describe editor` output includes several pieces of useful information.
-The description, "adds the Apache Software License version 2.0 file", provides a slightly more verbose description than the already descriptive Editor name.
-We can see that this Editor has three tags, `license`, `apache`, and `documentation`, and it takes no parameters.
+The description, "adds the Apache Software License version 2.0 file", provides a slightly more verbose description than the already descriptive editor name.
+We can see that this editor has three tags, `license`, `apache`, and `documentation`, and it takes no parameters.

 Adding the Apache license seems like a good thing to do.
-The last line of the output once again gives us the information we need: how to run this Editor.
+The last line of the output once again gives us the information we need: how to run this editor.
 Let's try it.

 ### Run an Editor